 - Help minimize pore size.
 You cannot shrink pores; however, your pores do enlarge as you age.
 This happens because the collagen in your skin breaks down and the pore lining starts to sag.
 Then you end up with skin that appears like orange peel skin.

 - Brighten tone.
 This happens via two pathways.
 The first is that it mitigates UV damage, the primary cause of discoloration.
-The second is that some antioxidants can actually work as pigment inhibitors, meaning they stop dark spots from forming altogether.
+The second is that some antioxidants can actually work as pigment inhibitors2, meaning they stop dark spots from forming altogether.

 - Decrease inflammation.
 Inflammation is the result of free radicals and oxidative stress.
 Inflammation is a systemic issue, of course, but on the skin it can show up as a variety of symptoms, including acne, redness, sensitivity, rashes, or so on.
 Since antioxidants neutralize free radicals, it tempers inflammation.